dewaleolaoye/React-with-Redux2/README.md

-## Season
+## Modern React with Redux

-A simple React app using Class Components
+Learning React with Stephen Grider